 There is the ability to establish a common understanding of the objectives of a business and how to achieve them.
 They are not dependent on one simple factor but an expertly embroidered unit of proactive performance blocks and supportive reinforcements.
 This creates the biggest impact on healthy and sustainable growth thus reducing the chances of over-relying on unyielding management models.

 The thing I have learned at IBM is that culture is everything.

 – Louis Gerstner

 Values Stand at the Very Heart of Decision Making

 The significant reimbursements of value alignment are immeasurable.
 First, a distinct culture is a powerful recruiting point.
-An organisation that can attract and retain talent is geared towards viable success.
+An organization that can attract and retain talent is geared towards viable success.
 It outperforms other companies by a considerable margin.
 Secondly, there is a very close relationship between the values that make up a culture and the basis with which transformation begins.
 Even if re-engineering is introduced to an obstinate population, no change will be witnessed.
-This simply means that organisational change starts with the personal transformation of leaders and employees.
-Acceptable organisation values have the power to spark a change of attitude from exclusive individual focus to objective group focus involving the attainment of shareholder, employee, customer, supplier and societal prerequisites.
+This simply means that organizational change starts with the personal transformation of leaders and employees.
+Acceptable organization values have the power to spark a change of attitude from exclusive individual focus to objective group focus involving the attainment of shareholder, employee, customer, supplier and societal prerequisites.

 Creating a high-performance culture entails designing a systematic approach to managing the performance of teams and individuals.
-Every employee desires an opportunity to maximise their energy, to contribute and to learn.
+Every employee desires an opportunity to maximize their energy, to contribute and to learn.
 When given the chance to concentrate on what they are best at, they will astonish.

 You have to talk about the culture before you can talk about business.